 Certain classes of pharmaceuticals and drugs of high value will require more secure production rooms operated solely by specially trained and vetted employees.
 Automation in these production areas can reduce the number of people in contact with those products and therefore reduce opportunities for potential diversion.

 Automation also offers the opportunity to seamlessly add additional capacity for additional batches or scale-up.
 It can also make tech transfer simpler and save critical time to launch should the drug progress through the approval process to commercial supply.

 Pharma companies will benefit from partnering with contract services providers that can deliver for both clinical and commercial supply, allowing sponsors to use the commercial technology for clinical projects and simplifying scale-up.
-This can have significant advantages in reducing the time-to-market for drugs as they go through approval to launch.
+This can have significant advantages in reducing the time to market for drugs as they go through approval to launch.

 Automating technology in clinical trials

-The on-going focus on developing treatments for rare and orphan indications as well as personalised medicine in oncology has continued to drive a corresponding increase in the number of complex clinical studies.
+The ongoing focus on developing treatments for rare and orphan indications as well as personalized medicine in oncology has continued to drive a corresponding increase in the number of complex clinical studies.
 As trial designs evolve to meet the needs of these often unique, smaller and more diverse patient populations, one of the key challenges for trial sponsors is the management of the enormous amount of patient and trial data being generated as a result.